Breno-Morais/detect_capital/README.md

   -`map` and `reduce`
 ![Map Diagram](./results/diagrams/map_half.svg)

-- One small detail about the diagrams, I don't really understand why some threads stay idle right before the division of labor
+- One small detail about the diagrams, I don't really understand why some threads stay idle right after the division of labor

 ## Conclusion